 As is the case with most business development companies and investment companies, the Company's investment adviser has responsibility for the day-to-day management of the Company, which includes responsibility for risk management.
 Examples of prominent risks include investment risk, regulatory and compliance risks, operational risks, accounting risks, valuation risks, service provider risks and legal risks.
 As part of its oversight role, the Board, acting at its scheduled meetings, or the Board's Chair, acting between Board meetings, interacts with and receives reports from senior personnel of service providers, including the Advisor's portfolio management personnel.
 The Board receives periodic presentations and reports from senior personnel of the Advisor regarding risk management generally, as well as periodic presentations regarding specific operational, compliance or investment areas such as accounting, administration, anti-money laundering, business continuity, personal trading, valuation, and investment research.
 The Board also receives reports from counsel to the Company and the Board's own independent legal counsel regarding regulatory compliance and governance matters.
 The Board's Audit Committee receives periodic communications from the Company's independent registered public accounting firm.
-The Board interacts with and receives reports from the Company's Chief Compliance Officer in connection with each scheduled meeting and, at least on an annual basis, the Company's Independent Directors meet separately from the Advisor and the Company's management, with the Company's Chief Compliance Officer and independent legal counsel on regulatory compliance matters.
+The Board interacts with and receives reports from the Company's Chief Compliance Officer in connection with each scheduled meeting and, at least on an annual basis, the Company's Independent legal counsel on regulatory compliance matters.
+The Board's Othef Compliance Officer and independent legal counsel on regulatory compliance matters.
 The Board's oversight role does not make the Board a guarantor of the Company's investments or activities.
 While there are a number of risk management functions performed by the Advisor and the other service providers, as applicable, it is not possible to eliminate all of the risks applicable to the Company.